How Dirty Are Kitchen Sponges?

 1. Dish Brush: Dish brushes house fewer bacteria than sponges because they have fewer spaces for bacteria to hide in.
 They also dry quicker making them less habitable for bacteria.
 Choose a brush that uses metal, wood and plant fibers so that you can compost and recycle the brush when you are done with it.
 While brushes are great, they can be hard to maneuver around tight corners, so sometimes you might need to use another product to get all of your dishes clean.

 2. Unsponge: An unsponge is made from natural, biodegradable fibers like cotton or jute.
 You can make an unsponge at home with fabric you have, or buy an eco-friendly, compostable option.
 Because they are cloth, they might not be as effective in scrubbing hard surfaces as typical sponges that have a scrubbing side attached.
-Depending on the thickness, they can also take a longer time to dry.
+Depending on the thickness, they can also take a longer time to dry on kitchen countertops after washing.

 3. Silicone Sponge: Silicone sponges are great alternatives to traditional sponges because they don’t harbor bacteria.
 Silicone is long-lasting and you likely do not have to replace silicone sponges as frequently as conventional sponges.
 While silicone sponges are a great material alternative, it is difficult for them to hold soap, so they don’t work as well to clean flat dishes that can’t hold soapy water.